Setting up the external database

 RSA public key is not available client side

 When using the default authentication mechanism for MySQL 8, the Burp Suite Enterprise Edition driver validates the public key of the database.
-If the key is self-signed, you will encounter the following exception:
+If the key is self-signed, you the following exception is displayed:

 liquibase.exception.DatabaseException: liquibase.exception.DatabaseException: java.sql.SQLTransientConnectionException: Could not connect to address=(host=127.0.0.1)(port=3306)(type=master) : RSA public key is not available client side (option serverRsaPublicKeyFile not set)